- The Enterprise

 Last year at this time, just days before the start of the Maryland General Assembly session, the state’s and nation’s economic woes continued to dominate the conversation.
 Still suffering the effects of the Great Recession, Maryland faced a structural deficit of $1 billion.

-Now, Maryland’s fiscal picture is considerably brighter pending of course, any unexpected federal fiscal cliff residue.
-In the past three years, state officials have reduced the deficit from a high of about $2 billion to less than $500 million, Warren G. Deschenaux, director of policy analysis for the Department of Legislative Services, said recently.
+Now, Maryland’s fiscal picture is considerably brighter pending, of course, any unexpected federal fiscal cliff residue.
+In the past three years, state officials have reduced the deficit from a high of about $2 billion to under $500 million, Warren G. Deschenaux, director of policy analysis for the Department of Legislative Services, said recently.
 It’s not all gone, it’s just small enough that it’s not a major worry, he said.

 In December, the joint Spending Affordability Committee recommended that Maryland cut its remaining structural deficit in half in the next fiscal year to about $183 million.
 The committee also proffered that the state leave a general fund balance of at least $200 million in fiscal 2014.
 Taken along with the forecast for the Rainy Day fund balance, the state’s reserves would be close to $1 billion, House Speaker Michael E. Busch said last month.